Jahmai Mashack: Early life and high school career

 Mashack was born on November 10, 2002, in Riverside, California.
-His father, Elton, was a first-team All-West Coast Conference (WCC) performer in basketball for the Loyola Marymount Lions, while his mother, Meika, competed in track and field for the UNLV Rebels.
+His father, Elton, was a first-team All-West Coast Conference (WCC) in basketball for the Loyola Marymount Lions, while his mother, Meika, competed in track and field for the UNLV Rebels.
+His older brother, Kwesi Mashack, played cornerback for the Arizona Wildcats from 2014 to 2017.
+His younger sister, Malika Mashack, like her mother, is currently on the track & field team at UNLV Rebels.

 At age four, he battled Guillain–Barré syndrome, which he recovered from but required years of physical therapy.
 He attended Etiwanda High School in Rancho Cucamonga and was a top basketball player there, excelling on defense.
 He helped Etiwanda to the CIF Southern California Regional final as a junior and as a senior helped them to the title while being named the Cal-Hi Sports State Senior Player of the Year, the Baseline League Player of the Year and to the Los Angeles Times All-Star team.
 Ranked a four-star shooting guard prospect and a top-80 recruit nationally, he committed to playing college basketball for Tennessee.

 College career

 As a freshman for the Volunteers in 2021–22, Mashack appeared in 27 games while playing 4.6 minutes per game.
-He was part of an NCAA Tournament team as a freshman.
+He was part of the NCAA Tournament team as a freshman.
 The following year, he started 13 of 36 games and averaged 4.7 points.
 He also started all three of Tennessee's NCAA Tournament games, averaging 6.7 points in those games.
 As a junior in 2023–24, Mashack averaged 4.5 points and 3.1 rebounds while starting eight games and contributing to the team's Southeastern Conference (SEC) regular season championship.
 In his last year, he started all 38 games and helped Tennessee reach the Elite Eight of the NCAA Tournament, averaging six points and 4.2 rebounds.
 During his collegiate career, he won 109 games for the Volunteers, including nine in the NCAA Tournament, a team-record.

-Although Mashack did not have significant scoring at Tennessee, he was considered one of the top defensive players in the nation.
+Although Mashack averaged only 4.2 points per game during his four seasons at Tennessee, he was considered one of the top defensive players in the nation.
 The Knoxville News Sentinel described him as a "master at knowing an opponent's strengths and weaknesses offensively" and he was often tasked with guarding opponents' best players.
 In his last year, he ranked fourth nationally in Defensive Box Plus-Minus and was selected to the SEC All-Defensive team, as well as named a finalist for the Naismith Defensive Player of the Year Award.
 In March 2025, he received Tennessee's Torchbearer award, the highest honor for school students.